TGOlson/patchwork/README.md

 [Nested Patchwork](http://tgolson.com/patchwork/examples/nested_patchwork.html) - An example of placing Patchwork into a container to limit it's size.

 [Patch Size](http://tgolson.com/patchwork/examples/patch_size.html) - An example of setting the target patch size properties for the patchwork.
+NOTE: This example has a white border at the bottom in Chrome - possible bug fix needed.

 [Outlines](http://tgolson.com/patchwork/examples/outline.html) - An example of using the CSS ```outline``` property to add styling.
+NOTE: This example has a white border at the bottom in Chrome - possible bug fix needed.

 ## Patchwork is smart